 1 teaspoon raw honey

-For the Paste- Combine 1/2 cup water, turmeric, and pepper in a small saucepan over low heat.
+For the Paste- Combine 1/2 cup water, turmeric, ginger, and pepper in a small saucepan over low heat.
 Cook, stirring constantly, until thickened, 7 to 9 minutes.
 Stir in 1 teaspoon water.
 Continue cooking until thickened into a paste, 7 to 9 minutes.
 Cool completely, 15 to 20 minutes.
 Pour into an airtight glass jar.

-For the drink- Whisk 1 teaspoon turmeric paste with the almond milk, coconut oil, ginger, and cinnamon together in a saucepan.
+For the drink- Whisk 1 teaspoon turmeric paste with the almond milk, coconut oil, and cinnamon together in a saucepan.
 Heat over low heat until hot, about 5 minutes.
 Remove from heat; stir in honey.

-Strain milk mixture into mug.
+Pour milk mixture into mug.
 Drink.
 Enjoy!
 Ymmmmm. ( I like to sprinkle on cinnamon and turmeric on top

 Golden Milk Recipe #2- The Scoop Scoop Scoop and Go

-2 cups of full fat coconut milk
+2 cups of nut milk (I love coconut milk)

 2 tsp turmeric powder